hasantkbs/hasantkbs/README.md

 - 🔭 I’m currently working on **Python**

-- 📝 I regularly write articles on [www.hasantekbas.com](www.hasantekbas.com)
+- 📝 I regularly write articles on <a href="www.hasantekbas.com">www.hasantekbas.com<a>

 - 📫 How to reach me **hasanntekbas@gmail.com**